Annie-EXE/Media-Comparison-Workshop/README.md

 - Run `python extract.py` to download the initial data to a `.csv` file
 - Run `text_processing.ipynb` to clean and process the data, and identify semantic keywords for each article

+## Possible tasks

+- Look at word frequency
+- Look at sentiment of titles
+- Use headlines/keywords as input to an ML model
+- Topics/areas of concern